 The Compensation Committee has the right to review and approve payouts made under the Annual Incentive Plan.
-The Compensation Committee reviewed the results of the Annual Incentive Plan prior to bonus payments in March 2019 after the completion of the audit of our 2018 results.
+The Compensation Committee reviewed the results of the Annual Incentive Plan prior to bonus payments after the completion of the audit of our 2020 results.
 The Compensation Committee has the authority to modify, suspend or terminate the Annual Incentive Plan at any time.
-Mr. Dejana was entitled to a guaranteed bonus of at least \$150,000 for 2018 under his employment agreement, offset by any amounts received under the Annual Incentive Plan.
-Because Mr. Dejana did not receive a bonus under the Annual Incentive Plan for 2018, he received a bonus of \$150,000 pursuant to his employment agreement guarantee.